jad-darrous/jad-darrous.github.io/_pages/about.md

 Ph.D.
 Topic
 ------
 I’m working on Data Management in a geo-distributed cloud environment.
 Currently, I'm in my 2<sup>nd</sup> year of Ph.D.
 During the first year, I was working on Virtual Machine Image management in geo-distributed data centers.
-The work results in a paper to appear soon in [CCGrid'18](https://ccgrid2018.seas.gwu.edu) with a system prototype, [Nitro](/publication/darrous-ccgrid18).
+The work results in a system prototype [Nitro](publication/darrous-ccgrid18) with a paper published in [CCGrid'18](https://ccgrid2018.seas.gwu.edu).

 **Keyword**: Data management, Geo-distributed Clouds, Wide-Area Networks, Distributes storage systems, Virtual Machine Images.